-Many organisations offer flexible working arrangements so contracting and part-time positions may be more accessible in-house than in law firms.
+In-house legal teams tend to be flatter and less hierarchal with many organisations offering flexible working arrangements.
+This makes contracting and part-time positions more accessible in-house than in law firms.

 Some lawyers work in-house and then return to law firms or over time take on non-legal roles in their organisation.